-How many Nigerians ever give a thought to why, after four decades of independence, are some important Nigerians still in the good books of the British Government and being presented with knighthood and other prestigious honours by the Queen?
-Won’t it be of interest to the country to know what kind of services these ‘patriotic’ Nigerians are rendering to Great Britain to warrant their being listed on the Queen’s honours list?
+How many Nigerians, after four decades of independence, ever gave a thought to why some important Nigerians are still in the good books of the British Government and being presented with knighthood and other prestigious honours by the Queen?
+Won’t it be of interest to the country to know what kind of services these ‘patriotic’ Nigerians are still rendering to Great Britain to warrant their being listed on the Queen’s honours list?

-Anyway, please forgive the digression, since 1963, Nigerians, at least at the Federal level, have wholly manned the Nigerian Civil Service.
-But unfortunately the spirit of the service has remained foreign.
+Anyway, please forgive the digression.
+Since 1963, Nigerians, at least at the Federal level, are wholly manning and managing the Nigerian Civil Service.
+But unfortunately, the spirit of the service has remained foreign.
 It was therefore not surprising that the first batch of civil servants after independence were easily led by the nose and used by the politicians of the First Republic to rob the treasury.
 The bulk of the politicians of that era were mere opportunists who had no idea or knowledge or care what the nationalist fight was all about.

-Unlike the colony that was managed for the pleasure of the Crown, the new republic was managed for the pleasure of the politicians who became the pretender sovereigns.
+Unlike in the colonial times when the Civil Service was managed to serve the pleasure of the Crown, the new republic was managed for the pleasure of the politicians who became the pretender sovereigns.
 Sovereignty was never quite defined nor if defined, was never quite understood either by the political class or the civil servants.
 These two classes of elite only knew that the white men were leaving the seat of political power and they, the elite of the land, were stepping in to take their places.
 They were more concerned about the sharing of the spoils of office particularly residences in the Government Reserved Areas occupied by the colonial civil servants and other outlandish comforts enjoyed by them.

-In the end the Nigerian civil servants and their political masters forgot the raison d’être of the nationalist struggle.
-They forgot about freedom, justice and equality.
-They in turn perpetuated and intensified all the supremacist abuses the colonial government was accused and charged.
-The political fights, which continued after independence, was not about any high moral principle or virtue; it was about the loot of political office.
-By the time the first republic was suspended, politicians aided by naive civil servants were hiding stolen money in currency as fillers for mattresses and pillowcases.
+In the end, the Nigerian civil servants and their political masters forgot the raison d’être for the nationalist struggle.
+They forgot about freedom, justice and equality for everyone in the commonwealth.
+They have in turn being perpetuating and intensifying all the supremacist abuses that the colonial government was accused and charged.
+The political fights, which continued after independence, was not about any high moral principle or ethical virtue; it was about who will have the lion share of the loot of political office.
+By the time the first republic was sacked, the politicians with the clerical aid of the naive civil servants, were caught hiding stolen cash currency from the treasury as fillers in their mattresses and pillowcases.

-The civil servants in Nigeria, since the Yakubu Gowon Administration have become the master of the game of political corruption and the abuse of clerical power.
-The abuses have become so entrenched that civil servants have no knowledge of what government or what bureaucracy or what society is all about any more.
-This kind of knowledge is not necessary for the job performance in which most civil servants are engaged in.
-I should know since I was a part of this disgrace for 15 years.
+The civil servants in Nigeria, since the Yakubu Gowon Administration, have become the master of the game of corruption and abuse of clerical power.
+The abuses have become so entrenched that civil servants have no knowledge of what the government and governance or what the State bureaucracy or what the civil society are all about any more.
+This kind of knowledge and principles are no longer needed or necessary for the job performance that most civil servants of Nigeria are engaged in.

-I am aware that most of my colleagues had no fundamental conceptual understanding of what the whole institutions stands for or its relevance to the larger society.
-Most civil servants have their horizon set at the myopic level of the yearly budget and how the bulk of the departmental budget can be cleverly cornered for personal use.
-Or where they are involved with tasks having direct contact with the public, how they can erect all kinds of traps and embargoes so that the public will see them as rendering a favour and so would be obliged to be grateful with gifts or bribes.
-Even colleagues don’t just walk into another government department for common official assignment without seeking escorts and unofficial assistance.
+I am aware that most of my colleagues in the civil service had no fundamental knowledge of what the whole institutions of government stand for.
+Neither do they have any conceptual understanding of their bureaucratic relevance to the promotion of peace, progress and prosperity of the larger society.
+Most civil servants have set their horizon at the myopic level of manipulating the yearly departmental budget and how the bulk of the budgetary allocations can be cleverly cornered for personal use.
+Or where the civil servants are involved with tasks that have direct contacts with the public, their concerns was how to erect all kinds of traps and embargoes so that the public would be obliged to offer gifts or bribes before or after service.
+Even colleagues in the civil service can not just walk into another government department to perform common official assignments without seeking unofficial escorts and assistances.